hkgc-1/GHPO/README.md

 ### ✨ Key Highlights:
 - Identifies the critical role of capacity alignment in RLVR and propose the GHPO framework to improve training stability and efficiency.
 - Introduces an automated framework to detect sample difficulty and adaptively switch between on-policy reinforcement learning and guided imitation learning by adaptive prompt refinement.
-- Extensive experiments demonstrate that GHPO outperforms state-of-the-art RL methods.
+- Extensive experiments demonstrate that GHPO outperforms state-of-the-art RL methods with 5% improvements across six benchmarks.
 Results show consistent performance gains across different model families, validating the effectiveness and robustness of our approach.
 ---

 ## 🔧 Installation